5 Signs You Could Have Water Damage: How to Identify the Most Common Signs of Water Damage and What to do if You See Them

 Older homes typically have a variety of smells, especially in basements and attics, but sudden increases in odor or seasonal changes could be a sign.
 Newer homes are usually odor free, so a new odor may suggest the presence of water or mold.

-Musty smells that develop shortly after a heavy rainfall or a winter thaw are signs there could be issues with your foundation.
+Musty smells that develop shortly after heavy rainfall or a winter thaw are signs there could be issues with your foundation.
 If you have plumbing issues or notice other signs of water damage, keep track of changing smells.

 4. High Utility Bills